shaileshms18/M1_App_Calculator/1_Requirements/readme.md

 Calculator are long-lasting, and they have almost all kinds of calculators such as basic, scientific, graphing, financial etc.

+#### Strengths

+- Saves Time
+- Automatic Calculations
+- No chance of errors in calculations of inputs are right
+- Feature to add square and square root

+#### Weaknesses

+- Cannot came back, once forward to next step

+#### Opportunities

+- Can be implemented in any type of store or shops

+#### Threats

+- Other Similar Applications

 # 4W&#39;s and 1&#39;H

 ## Who: